cscenter/lms/infrastructure/README.md

 `python3` (now py3.4 for ubuntu 14).
 Also remove `uwsgi` package from requirements/production.txt in that case.

 TODO (important):
+* Now `venv` named like `env_35x`.
+Need to rename them to `venv` back or update playbooks to handle this new name.
+Now only `deploy.yml` edited as a workaround for new naming conv.
 * add `registration` app to cscenter, then remove club worker?
 * restore db from s3
 * add tags.
 Then use it.
 E.g. `ansible-playbook -i inventory/ec2.py  provision.yml -v -t lvm` setup lvm only